MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 40,930      | 125,000          | 552            | 9%           | 8,900              |
 | 125,000     | And Over         | 11,001         | 9.9%         | 125,000            |

-*Low Income Type rates for MS3 and S3 Filing Status*
+Low Income Type rates for MS3 and S3 Filing Status:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|